MPoL-dev/MPoL/docs/large-tutorials/pyro.md

 Now we'll use Stochastic Variational Inference (SVI) to run the inference loop.

-run SVI inference loop on GPU
-analyze samples
-explore MultiNormal fits to see if posterior changes

 ```{code-cell} ipython3
 from pyro.infer import SVI, Trace_ELBO
 from pyro.infer.autoguide import AutoNormal